 Skip to Main Content

-This guide primarily supports UMD instructors with creating and using open educational resources (OER), affordable course materials, and open pedagogy.
+This guide supports UMD instructors with using and creating open educational resources (OER), affordable course materials, and open pedagogical practices.

 About Pressbooks at UMD

-Pressbooks logoPressbooks is a widely-used platform for editing, adopting, adapting, creating, and publishing open access online books.
+Pressbooks logoPressbooks is a platform for editing, adopting, adapting, creating, and publishing open access online books.
+It's widely used at higher education institutions across the U.S. and internationally.

-• Published books are added to the public Pressbooks Directory, and you can use the platform to adapt many of these for your course.
+• Published books are added to the public Pressbooks Directory, and you can use the platform to copy and customize many of these for your course, including remixing content from several textbooks into a new book.

 • The Pressbooks editor comes with H5P for creating interactive content with HTML5.